Mitsubishi Outlander: Gallery

+Safety

 Third generation (GF/GG/ZJ/ZK/ZL; 2012)

 Mitsubishi unveiled the third-generation Outlander at the 2012 Geneva Motor Show.
 The production version of the Outlander was debuted in Russia in July 2012, and was introduced in other European markets in September 2012.
 While the new vehicle was introduced to North America at the November 2012 LA Auto Show it was not available for purchase until early 2014.
 North American Outlanders continued on the second-generation platform through model year 2013.
 However, the third generation Outlander are not sold in the Philippine market due to poor sales, in favor of the third-row Mitsubishi Montero Sport.

 The redesigned model has a new lightweight body that weighs approximately 90 kg less than the previous model due to extensive use of high tensile strength steel.
 With a lower drag coefficient of cd 0.33, fuel economy has been improved over the previous model.
 Inside, the dashboard and front doors are covered with soft touch material, the seats are redesigned, and there is good sound insulation.

 The front suspension consists of MacPherson struts with a stabilizer bar, and the rear suspension is a multi-link design with a stabilizer bar.
 Electric Power Steering reduces load on the engine compared to a hydraulic system and helps to improve fuel economy.
 Disc brakes are installed on all four wheels, with 294 mm vented rotors in front along with 302 mm solid rotors in back.

 Newly available safety features include a Forward Collision Mitigation system, a Lane departure warning system, a driver knee airbag to reduce leg injury in a crash, and adaptive cruise control.
 In addition, the Outlander has standard driver and passenger front airbags, front side torso airbags along with curtain airbags, ABS with EBD, Traction Control Logic, Active Stability Control, Hill Start Assist, and a brake pedal that recedes to prevent leg injury in a crash.

 In crash tests conducted by the Insurance Institute for Highway Safety, the Outlander received a top score of "Good" in every category.
 When equipped with the optional Forward Collision Mitigation system, the car received the Institute's Top Safety Pick+ award.
 The vehicle also received full five star overall ratings in the United States, Japanese, and European New Car Assessment Programs.

 The third generation Mitsubishi Outlander was launched in Malaysia in April 2016 with a 2.4-litre engine and being fully imported.
 In September 2017, a 2.0-litre engine locally assembled variant debuted before being for sale in October 2018.
 In January 2018, the 2.4-litre engine variant became more affordable due to local assembly.
 In October 2018, a limited edition 'Sports Edition' limited to 120 units based on the 2.0-litre engine variant became available and featured dual-tone paint.